PhoenixTales/phoenix-docs/world/world-v0-1.md

 (Note: In case of the Troll Canyon, in lack of time, they helped themselves with a randomly and totally unbelievably positioned winch that other Diego can move to prevent the player from accessing the Focus earlier.
 The Mountain Fortress model was as well changed to prevent the player from getting the focus, as that place was regularly accessible before (and thus a more believable part of the model, not as isolated as it seems to be later), adding the necessity of the Telekinesis spell).

 Verdict: The changes weren't necessary and did not make the place any more believable than before.
 They were not necessary for story purposes either.
 In regard to the architectural presentation they made the ruins worse and destroyed their formerly coherent design.
-While it could be argued that the Alpha design was not very believable as a Monastery, the point is invalid in the context of our project, since it wasn't conceived as one – as the ruins of an old temple it worked well.
+While it could be argued that the Alpha design was not very believable as a Monastery, the point is invalid in the context of our project, since it wasn't conceived as one at the time – as the ruins of an old temple it worked well.
 They also removed a unique dungeon that could have been expanded if considered insufficient, but instead was removed.
 The purpose of making the ruins inaccessible for later exploration in the story could have been fulfilled just as well (and with little effort) without altering the established architecture of the building in such significant ways.
 We therefore restore the Old Temple.

-While serviceable, the later dungeons do not fit into the old terrain without changing said terrain and will therefore be re-implemented later in more deliberate ways.
+Side Note: While serviceable, the later dungeons do not fit into the old terrain without changing said terrain and will therefore be re-implemented later in more deliberate ways.
 Our goal is to improve the terrain in a way that it feels like developing the idea further instead of altering the idea.

 ## Troll Canyon